SapwoodStudio/Transmogrifier/docs/src/community.md

 [Join BlenderArtists](https://blenderartists.org/t/transmogrifier-free-3d-batch-converter-addon/1475060){ .md-button .md-button--primary }

 ### Social Media
-If you find Transmogrifier useful, share it on your favorite social media with `#transmogrifier` and `#b3d`!
+If you find Transmogrifier useful, please share it on your favorite social media with `#transmogrifier` and `#b3d`!

 ## Report a Bug
 If Transmogrifier isn't working the way you expected, please let us know by submitting an issue on [Github](https://github.com/SapwoodStudio/Transmogrifier/issues) or reaching out on [BlenderArtists](https://blenderartists.org/t/transmogrifier-free-3d-batch-converter-addon/1475060).